angular/angular/aio/content/guide/elements.md

 # Angular Elements Overview

-Angular Elements are Angular components packaged as custom elements, a web standard for defining new html elements in a framework-agnostic way.
+_Angular elements_ are Angular components packaged as _custom elements_, a web standard for defining new HTML elements in a framework-agnostic way.

 [Custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) are a Web Platform feature currently supported by Chrome, Opera, and Safari, and available in other browsers through polyfills (see [Browser Support](#browser-support)).
 A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.